NateEag/how-i-code/content/dates-and-times.rst

 ..
-TODO Figure out where to link https://qntm.org/abolish, which makes an excellent case that timezones are in fact useful constructs and setting a global timezone would be a stupid mistake.
+TODO Figure out where to link https://qntm.org/abolish, which makes an excellent case that timezones are in fact useful constructs and setting a global timezone would be a mistake.

 ..
 TODO Hyperlink 'it is not perfect' to the finite quality essay once it's done.